James Minerd Sr. was born in 1815 in Fayette County, PA, one of 15 children of Henry and Hester (Sisler) Minerd.

 In 1873, James is believed to be the same man who filed a lawsuit against the business partners of Stewart Furnace Company -- Edward C. Pechin, Maurice Haley (or "Healy"), John McCleavey and J.H.
 Bramwell.
 He filed a legal complaint against them over an unpaid $114.75 debt.
 The outcome of the case is unknown.
 Pechin also is known to have been president of the Dunbar Iron Company circa 1866, and he, Healy and C.E.
 Swearingen also leased Wharton Furnace in its declining years circa 1870.

 James died on April 3, 1877, at the age of 61 years, six months and 11 days.
+The cause of his passing is not yet known.
 He is buried at Hopwood Cemetery under a still-legible pylon marker, seen here, near the grave of his father.
+At the time, the youngest of his children was age 12.

 She died on Feb.
 10, 1901, at Juniataville, a coal mining patch town between Connellsville and Uniontown, Fayette County.
 Her death was caused by "general debility, the result of old age..., having been ill for two years," said a local newspaper.
 Her burial site is unknown, but is believed to be near James at Hopwood.